DeKUT-DSAIL/ndege-zetu/README.md

 # Ndege Zetu (Our Birds)

-This repository contains code to conduct experiments on the bioacoustic analysis of recordings drawn from the Mt Kenya Ecosystem.
-These recordings were obtained using custom made Raspberry Pi based recorders and prototypes of the AudioMoth.
+We present a dataset of over 3000 minute long audio recordings obtained from two sites within the Mt Kenya ecosystem as well as observations from point counts conducted at the recorder locations.
+The audio recordings and point counts were obtained at the Dedan Kimathi University of Technology Wildlife Conservancy (DeKUWC) and the Mt Kenya National Park (MKNP) between 2016 and 2018 with the recordings obtained using custom made Raspberry Pi based recorders and early versions of the AudioMoth.

+This repository also contains code to analyse these data and reproduce results in an accompanying paper ``Comparing point counts, passive acoustic monitoring, citizen science and machine learning for bird species monitoring in the Mt Kenya ecosystem''  submitted to Philosophical Transactions of the Royal Society B.

-The signal processing pipeline makes use of [source-separation](https://github.com/google-research/sound-separation/tree/master/models/bird_mixit) to separate mixtures of several birds into recordings with single species and then obtains embeddings from these recordings using Google's [Bird Vocalization Classifier](https://www.kaggle.com/models/google/bird-vocalization-classifier) for downstream classification.
+We demonstrate the use of embeddings obtained from Google's [Bird Vocalization Classifier](https://www.kaggle.com/models/google/bird-vocalization-classifier) to train classifiers for the species observed.

-# Examples
-See the notebook to see the output of the  pipeline on an example recording.

 ## Requirements